junwha0511/car-parts-graphical-view/README.md

 ### Intro
-This is the project for simple graphical view of an Object using OBJLoader of Three.js
+This is the project for implementing a simple graphical view of an Object using OBJLoader of Three.js

 it renders an OBJ file, and provide the popup and color-highlighting for the specific mesh where the mouse is on.